-There are no minimum terms – agencies can leave a service agreement after just a month – and no minimum volumes.
-TaaS enables agencies to buy exactly the type and amount of services they require to meet their evolving needs.
+- There are no minimum terms – agencies can leave a service agreement after just a month – and no minimum volumes.
+They can buy exactly the type and amount of services they require to meet their evolving needs.

 Pay as you go

-TaaS ensures that agencies can secure data at the appropriate level and that security isn’t a barrier to providing services or working more closely with other agencies.
+- Agencies can secure data at the appropriate level.
+Security isn’t a barrier to providing services or working more closely with other agencies.

-TaaS services are flexible to take advantage of innovative technology as it becomes available.
-Agencies using TaaS no longer run the risk of owning IT infrastructure that is out-of-date or unsuitable for their needs.
+- TaaS services are flexible to take advantage of innovative technology as it becomes available.
+Agencies using TaaS services do not run the risk of owning IT infrastructure that is out-of-date or unsuitable for their needs.